-- Emergency Management Ontario has developed and distributed an outbreak guidance toolkit to support each ministry's outbreak management planning, ensuring strong sector responses; and - Stress-testing outbreak response protocols and structures through virtual simulation exercises that have been held across the province to address outbreaks in schools, universities and correctional facilities. - Additional scenario planning exercises are focusing on Indigenous communities, long-term care homes and retirement homes. - With current capacity of more than 40,000 daily tests, Ontario has been processing an average of 39,500 tests per day over the past seven days and is working on building testing surge capacity. - Testing is available at any of the province's 151 assessment centres currently open and at participating pharmacies starting Friday, September 25.
-To find the closest assessment centre or pharmacy, please visit Ontario.ca/covidtest. - o Since the launch of the Case and Contact Management Strategy, Ontario continues to consistently reach more than 90% of new cases within 24 hours of a case receiving a positive test result. - For more details, please visit: https://news.ontario.ca/en/release/58515/ontario-investing-more-than-1billion-to-expand-covid-19-testing-and-contact-tracing and other essential supplies delivered to their homes in the upcoming winter months.
+- ministry's outbreak management planning, ensuring strong sector responses; and - Stress-testing outbreak response protocols and structures through virtual simulation exercises that have been held across the province to address outbreaks in schools, universities and correctional facilities. - Additional scenario planning exercises are focusing on Indigenous communities, long-term care homes and retirement homes. - With current capacity of more than 40,000 daily tests, Ontario has been processing an average of 39,500 tests per day over the past seven days and is working on building testing surge capacity. - Testing is available at any of the province's 151 assessment centres currently open and at participating pharmacies starting Friday, September 25.
+To find the closest assessment centre or pharmacy, please visit Ontario.ca/covidtest. - Since the launch of the Case and Contact Management Strategy, Ontario continues to consistently reach more than 90% of new cases within 24 hours of a case receiving a positive test result. - For more details, please visit: https://news.ontario.ca/en/release/58515/ontario-investing-more-than-1-billion-to-expand-covid-19-testing-and-contact-tracing - 31.
+September 24th Ontario Extends Critical Delivery Program for Seniors and People with Disabilities - The Ontario government is extending the Ontario Community Support Program until March 2021. - This will ensure that low-income seniors and people with disabilities, many who are self isolating due to COVID-19, can continue to get meals and other essential supplies delivered to their homes in the upcoming winter months. - The program was launched in partnership with the Ontario Community Support Association (OCSA) in April.
+Since then, it has enabled more than 230,000 deliveries of meals and essential supplies across the province, helping seniors and people with disabilities as they stayed home to protect themselves from COVID-19.